 A commodity exchange is a place where buying and selling of commodities occurs.
-Exchanges perform three valuable functions.
+Exchanges perform 3 valuable functions:

-- exchanges provide the mechanism for settlement of disputes which may arise
+- Exchanges provide the mechanism for settlement of disputes that may arise.

-Buying and selling of commodities can be done in two ways.
+Buying and selling of commodities is done in 2 ways:

 Hundreds of futures contracts are traded on exchanges in the United States, Canada and around the world.
 Listed below are the North American exchanges with primary agricultural related futures contracts.
 All of these exchanges also trade options, another risk management tool provided by each exchange for a particular product.

 - Chicago Mercantile Exchange (CME) – live cattle, feeder cattle, lean hogs, and a large number of foreign currencies including the Canadian dollar